-- (A) that unusual circumstances, especially large as family significant income of a child, health or other extraordinary expenses, or unusually expenses, exist which require variation of the award in order to award an amount of support which is just and proper for the parties to contribute toward the nurture and education of their children.
-The court shall consider the custodial parent's income in this determination; or - (B) a finding that the parent with the child support obligation has a gross income which is below the poverty level as set forth in the Federal Register.
-However, a parent who would be required to pay child support pursuant to paragraph (a) or (b) must be ordered to pay a minimum child support amount of no less than \$50.00 per month except as provided in paragraphs (a)(3) and (b). - (2) Paragraphs (a) and (b) do not apply to the extent that the parent has an adjusted annual income of over \$60,000.
+(A) that unusual circumstances, especially large family such as size. significant income of a child, health or other extraordinary expenses, or unusually low expenses, exist which require variation of the award in order to award an amount of support which is just and proper for the parties to contribute toward the nurture and education of their children.
+The court shall consider the custodial parent's this income in determination; or

+(B) a finding that the parent with the child support obligation has a gross [AN ADJUSTED] income which is below the poverty level as set forth in the Federal Register.
+However, a parent who would be required to pay child support pursuant to paragraph (a) or (b) must be ordered to pay a minimum child support amount of no less than \$50.00 [\$40.00] per month except as provided in [SUB]paragraphs (a)(3) and (b)[(4)].

+(2) Paragraphs (a) and (b) do not apply to the extent that the parent has an adjusted annual income of over \$60,000.
 In such a case, the court may make an additional award only if it is just and proper, taking into account the needs of the children, the standard of living of the children and the extent to which that standard should be reflective of the supporting parent's ability to pay.